 The separation was incredibly painful at first.
 Transformation often is.
 I am grateful for the spiritual tools I learned along the way.
 They have supported and empowered me through the process and will continue to do so.
 Here I’ll share some of those tools with you.
 If you are experiencing a life transformation, loss of any kind, or just facing an unknown future, I hope something here will help you.
 Holding expanded awareness as you walk two worlds is a practice that connects you with your guides and greater wisdom.
 It is multiverse living.
 It is a tool shamans have used for eons to receive information from other realms.

 You may be driving in your car and you receive messages from someone who has crossed over.
 Perhaps when you shower you get intuitive downloads from the Universe.
 Maybe you are walking in the woods and you hear the land, animals, or your guides communicating with you.
-You may be speaking to a group of people and so in the flow that the words are literally pouring out of you as you wonder where this is coming from?
-I’ve been thinking a lot about feelings these days.
-It’s inescapable given what is going on in my life.
-After nearly thirty years together, my husband and I are separating.
-That stirs up a lot.
-I’ve been riding an emotional tsunami for six months as the life I built began to dissolve.
-In the beginning there were high peaks and low valleys.
-Now my emotions have leveled off.
+You may be speaking to a group of people and so in the flow that the words are literally pouring out of you as you wonder where this is coming from? |

 AuthorTerri Lundquist Archives